Ghassanids: Becoming clients of the Byzantines

-Byzantine–Sasanian wars
+Military rivalry with the Persians and Sasanians

-The Ghassanids fought alongside the Byzantine Empire against the Persian Sasanians and Arab Lakhmids.
+The Ghassanids fought alongside the Eastern Roman Empire against the Persian Sasanians and Arab Lakhmids.
 The lands of the Ghassanids also continually acted as a buffer zone, protecting Byzantine lands against raids by Bedouin tribes.
 Among their Arab allies were the Banu Judham and Banu Amilah.

 The Byzantines were focused more on the East and a long war with the Sasanians was always their main concern.
 The Ghassanids maintained their rule as the guardian of trade routes, policed Lakhmid tribes and was a source of troops for the imperial army.
 The Ghassanid king al-Harith ibn Jabalah (reigned 529–569) supported the Byzantines against the Sasanians and was given in 529 by the emperor Justinian I, the highest imperial title that was ever bestowed upon a foreign ruler; also the status of patricians.
 In addition to that, al-Harith ibn Jabalah was given the rule over all the Arab allies of the Byzantine Empire.
 Al-Harith was a Miaphysite Christian; he helped to revive the Syrian Miaphysite (Jacobite) Church and supported Miaphysite development despite Orthodox Byzantium regarding it as heretical.
-Later Byzantine mistrust and persecution of such religious unorthodoxy brought down his successors, Al-Mundhir III ibn al-Harith (reigned 569–582).
+Later Byzantine mistrust and persecution of such religious unorthodoxy brought down his successors, Al-Mundhir III ibn al-Harith (r.
+569–582).

 The Ghassanids, who had successfully opposed the Lakhmids of al-Hirah in Lower Mesopotamia, prospered economically and engaged in much religious and public building; they also patronized the arts and at one time entertained the Arab poets al-Nabighah and Hassan ibn Thabit at their courts.

+The "Dissolution" period under Maurice (582–585 AD)

+As the Ghassanids gained overwhelming power in the second half of the sixth century, having transitioned well past the level of disorganized raiders from earlier centuries, the Byzantine rulers began to see them as a dangerous force that could vie for independence.

+The dissolution of the Ghassanid confederation came during the reign of the emperor Maurice, and materialized as negotiations aimed at settling the differences between the Byzantines and the Ghassanids failed.
+Upon the accession of Maurice to the Byzantine throne, the phylarch Al-Nu'man travelled to the Byzantine court at Constantinople.
+The Byzantines demanded Al-Nu'man resume the war against the Persians and accept the Chalcedonian doctrine (as the Ghassanids believed in Monophysitism).
+Al-Nu'man refused both.
+As he was travelling back, to the Oriens (Diocese of the East), he was arrested: Al-Nu'man was tried and sentenced for treason.

+After the arrest of Al-Nu'man, the Byzantines announced the end of the Ghassanid phylarchate and tribal alliance.
+The confederation was dissolved into its 15 member tribes, with the tribe of Ghassan losing sway over a once large confederation of loyal tribes.
+Some of these tribes decided to remain allied with the Byzantines as individuals, whereas other dissatisfied groups joined the Persian constellation of power.
+Other groups chose other paths.